-Unfortunately, the Open dialog box in Excel 2007 when running under Windows XP does not have a search feature built into it.
-This means that to search for missing workbooks, you have to do it outside of Excel by using the Windows XP's search feature.
+The Open dialog box in Excel 2010 when running under Windows XP does not have a search feature built in to it.
+This means that to search for missing workbooks, you have to do it outside Excel by using Windows XP's search feature available on its Start menu.